researchgate/crossref-snapshot-mount/README.md

 ```

-* Make sure your venv environment is activated(check above for command).
-Run the script
+* Make sure your venv environment is activated(source myenv/bin/activate) in the VM.
+Run the script in your VM
   ```
   python3 crossref_cleanup.py
   ```